Letianwu/ZMCintegral/README.md

 IF the integration is pretty normal, the default configuration is recomanded.

-IF the integration is really sharped, one can try increasing depth or decreasing sigma_multiplication.

 IF the resulted std is too large, one can try increasing num_trials.

 For periodic integrands with many periods, one is recomanded to set **sigma_multiplication ~ -2.**